 It only remains to consider subdivergences.
-Internal subdivergences or right sided subdivergences in partial gluings of $t_{11}$ and $t_2$ or $\overline{t}$ and $t_2$ remain internal or right sided subdivergences in the partial gluing of $t_1$ and $t_2$.
-Likewise internal or right sided subdivergences in a partial gluing of $t_1$ and $t_2$ must involve a cut edge on the $t_1$ side and that edge is either in $B_+(t_{11})$ or $\overline{t}$ and hence give an internal or right sided subdivergence in one of the smaller partial gluings.
+Internal subdivergences or right-sided subdivergences in partial gluings of $t_{11}$ and $t_2$ or $\overline{t}$ and $t_2$ remain internal or right-sided subdivergences in the partial gluing of $t_1$ and $t_2$.
+Likewise internal or right-sided subdivergences in a partial gluing of $t_1$ and $t_2$ must involve a cut edge on the $t_1$ side and that edge is either in $B_+(t_{11})$ or $\overline{t}$ and hence give an internal or right-sided subdivergence in one of the smaller partial gluings.
 By the previous proposition, we may use $p$ instead of $\overline{p}$ in the first factor on the right hand side of the first equation.
 This proves the first equation.

 For the second equation, if we have not glued all leaves of $t_1$ then there is no distinction between $p$ and $\overline{p}$.
 If we have glued all leaves of $t_1$, then note that for $R\subseteq L(t_2)$ with $|R|=k$, $p_{k, L(f_k), R}(f_k, t_2)$ is either $0$ or $k!$ depending on whether or not the $k$ leaves of $R$ are exactly the leaves of a subtree of $t_2$ or not.
 Using this as an indicator function for when there is a left-sided subdivergence we get the second case of the second equation.
 This proves the second equation. \end{proof}